johnridesabike/re-blossom/README.md

 [uncurrying](https://bucklescript.github.io/docs/en/function#solution-guaranteed-uncurrying),
 as well as its map and set structures.

+This code uses many terms and ideas from ["Efficient algorithms for finding maximum matching in graphs" by Zvi Galil, *ACM Computing Surveys*, 1986] (https://doi.org/10.1145/6462.6502).
+Reading the paper will make this code much more understandable.

 ## Credits

+- [John](https://johnridesa.bike/) - idea and initial work.

-[Joris van Rantwijk's](http://jorisvr.nl/) Python code was an invaluable reference.
+- [Joris van Rantwijk](http://jorisvr.nl/) - his Python code was an invaluable reference.

 I can't take any credit for the algorithm itself.
 It exists thanks to many people much smarter than me.